alex-basov/emacs-notes/emacs_hotkeys.md

 Copy/Cut/Paste Commands:
 ------------------------
-`C-y`     : Pastes whatever is in the clipboard at the cursor.
+Pastes whatever is in the clipboard at the cursor.
-          Subsequent C-y's will keep on pasting.
-`C-space` : Starts marking/highligting a region.
-`C-k`     : Kills/deletes the whole line, puts it into the clipboard.
-`M-w`     : Copies this region into the clipboard.
+Subsequent `C-y`'s will keep on pasting                    `C-y` Starts marking/highligting a region                        `C-space` Kills/deletes the whole line, puts it into the clipboard   `C-k` Kills the whole line.
+The same as `M-x kill-whole-line`  `C-S-Backspace` Copies this region into the clipboard                      `M-w` Cuts this region into the clipboard
-`C-w`     : Cuts this region into the clipboard (deletes the region and copies it to clipbrd)
+(deletes the region and copies it to clipbrd)              `C-w`

 Saving a region involves hitting C-space to start selecting, and then hitting M-w or C-w to copy or cut it into the clipboard, and then hitting C-y to paste it.